God and Trump: Does the Lord approve of his administration?

 When Trump took office in 2025, one thing his Christian conservative base eagerly looked forward to was the release of the “Epstein files” — government documents and materials related to the horrifying child sex trafficking ring run by Jeffrey Epstein, who died in prison in 2019 (during Trump’s first term).
 In February 2025, Bondi said she had a list of Epstein clients on her desk.

-Not only did no such list ever materialize, but the Trump White House has repeatedly resisted calls to release unredacted documents, even after Congress passed the Epstein Files Transparency Act in late 2025, mandating the release of unclassified files.
+Not only did no such list ever materialize, but the Trump White House has repeatedly resisted calls to release unredacted documents, even after Congress passed the Epstein Files Transparency Act in late 2025, mandating the release of unclassified materials.
 Trump initially opposed the bill and agreed to sign it only under Republican pressure.
 Various reports have estimated the number of Epstein files that have been released as about half of them at most, with some claiming it’s as low as 2 percent — and all heavily redacted.
+Thousands of files remain hidden.

-No one has been arrested.
-Trump and Bondi have declared the investigation over and have demanded that critics move on.
+As of this writing, no one has been arrested, at least not in the United States.
+Trump, Bondi, and Leavitt have declared the investigation over and have demanded that critics move on.
 Why?
 What could prompt such a stark about-face on Epstein, which has caused consternation among even some of his staunchest supporters?

 In light of:

-The August 2025 transfer of Ghislaine Maxwell, Epstein’s widow who co-ran the operation, to a minimum-security prison …
+• The August 2025 transfer of Ghislaine Maxwell, who co-ran Epstein’s operation, to a minimum-security prison …

 Christians, does God approve?